 Age-appropriate Options

-- 0-6 months: Soft sensory toys, rattles, teething rings.
+0-6 months: Soft sensory toys, rattles, teething rings.
+For us, toys that stimulate touch and basic motor skills.

-- 6-12 months: Stacking blocks, activity centers, textured books.
+6-12 months: Stacking blocks, activity centers, textured books.
+Op for interactive toys that encourage exploration and hand-eye coordination.

-- 1-2 years: Push toys, large building blocks, simple puzzles.
+1-2 years: Push toys, large building blocks, simple puzzles.
+These toys aid in walking and problem-solving skills.

 Developmental toys help babies learn cause and effect, hand-eye coordination, and language skills.
-Always check the toy’s recommended age on the packaging.
+Always check the toy's recommended age on the packaging.
 Use this as a guide to avoid frustration or danger.
-Sensory toys for babies safely stimulate touch, sound, and sight.
-Proper selection of toys encourages growth and reduces the risk of injury.
+Se sory toys for babies safely stimulate touch, sound, and sight.
+Pr per toy selection encourages growth and reduces the risk of injury.

 Choking Hazards